Defense Evasion, Red Teaming

 Method 11 – WSL Only (wsl.exe)

 Socat instance on a WSL is plausible but not necessary.
-However, an executable called wsl.exe is present by default in the Windows system where WSL is installed.
-This exe can be used to launch the exe present in WSL.
-This way, the shell will be launched indirectly.
+However, by default, the Windows system includes an executable called wsl.exe where it installs WSL.
+You can use this exe to launch the exe present in WSL.
+This way, the shell will launch indirectly.

 wsl.exe -e /mnt/c/Users/Public/shell.exe

 Inspection in process explorer: In the victim system, if an analyst checks process explorer, he shall see the following processes running that should make him suspicious.
-As you can see, wsl.exe process has been launched under which conhost is initiated along with a shell.exe process.
+As you can see, the system has launched the wsl.exe process, which initiates conhost along with a shell.exe process.
 It is not as stealthy as other methods.

 Conclusion